DOMARS/vsdriver/vsdriver/message_compiler_properties_for_driver_projects.md

 <span id="vsdriver.message_compiler_properties_for_driver_projects"></span>Message Compiler Properties for Driver Projects
 ==========================================================================================================================

-Sets the properties for the [**Message Compiler (MC.exe)**](wes.message_compiler__mc_exe_) tool.
+Sets the properties for the [**Message Compiler (MC.exe)**](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Aa385638(v=vs.85).aspx) tool.
 The compiler generates the message resource files that you can add to your project.

-For example, if you are using the [Event Tracing for Windows (ETW)](devtest.event_tracing_for_windows__etw_) kernel-mode API to add event tracing to a kernel-mode driver, you could use the message compiler to create a header file that contains definitions for the event provider, event attributes, channels, and events.
+For example, if you are using the [Event Tracing for Windows (ETW)](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff545699(v=vs.85).aspx) kernel-mode API to add event tracing to a kernel-mode driver, you could use the message compiler to create a header file that contains definitions for the event provider, event attributes, channels, and events.
 You must include this header file in your source code.
 The message compiler creates a resource compiler script (\*.rc) that you add to your project file.

 <span id="Setting_Message_Compiler_properties_for_driver_projects"></span><span id="setting_message_compiler_properties_for_driver_projects"></span><span id="SETTING_MESSAGE_COMPILER_PROPERTIES_FOR_DRIVER_PROJECTS"></span>Setting Message Compiler properties for driver projects
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------